 - 3.g) The proposed virement must be for a purpose or budget previously approved by Council.
 Sufficient funds must remain in the transferor budget to meet all remaining commitments for the year.
-"Transferor budget" in this context refers to individual line budgets and not to the total budget for the service. - 3.h) Subject to being over-ridden by a higher authority, no virement shall take place without the agreement of the transferor. - 3.i) The virement must not commit expenditure in any following year.
-Base budgets for the following year(s) shall be 're-set' to exclude any virement made. - 3.j) Any proposed transfer of funding to 'employee' budgets must not increase total employment costs beyond the current year.
-Employment cost for this purpose shall include payments to and for staff, agency and other temporary engagements, and overtime. - 3.k) Where not specifically budgeted for within a scheme or project, consultancy and agency staff fees shall be deemed to be included within 'employee' costs for the purpose of this scheme. - 3.l) Budgets for central and departmental recharges, asset rents, depreciation, interest receivable, capital receipts / payments / charges, and similar corporate 'accounts' are excluded from this scheme.
+"Transferor budget" in this context refers to individual line budgets and not to the total budget for the service. - 3.h) Subject to being over-ridden by a higher authority, no virement shall take place without the agreement of the transferor. - 3.i) In seeking approval for a revenue virement, it must be specified whether a virement is one- off in nature (impacting current year budgets only) or represents a permanent change (affecting current and all future year budgets).
+Capital virements may only be one- off in nature. - 3.j) Any proposed transfer of funding to 'employee' budgets must not increase total employment costs beyond the current year.
+Employment cost for this purpose shall include payments to and for staff, agency and other temporary engagements, and overtime. - 3.k) Where not specifically budgeted for within a scheme or project, consultancy and agency staff fees shall be deemed to be included within 'employee' costs for the purpose of this scheme. - 3.I) Budgets for central and departmental recharges, asset rents, depreciation, interest receivable, capital receipts / charges, and similar corporate 'accounts' are excluded from this scheme.